-- 8.4.1 The Director of People in conjunction with the Chief Financial Officer is responsible for: - a) specifying timetables for submission of properly authorised time records and other notifications; - b) the final determination of pay and allowances, including verification that the rate of pay and relevant conditions of service are in accordance with current agreements: - c) making payment on agreed dates; and - d) agreeing the method of payment. - 8.4.2 The Chief Financial Officer will issue instructions regarding: - a) verification and documentation of data; - b) the timetable for receipt and preparation of payroll data and the payment of employees and allowances; - c) maintenance of subsidiary records for superannuation, income tax, social security and other authorised deductions from pay;
+- 8.4.1 The Director of Human Resources and Organisational Development in conjunction with the Chief Financial Officer is responsible for: - a) specifying timetables for submission of properly authorised time records and other notifications: - the final determination of pay and allowances, including verification that the rate of pay and relevant conditions of service are in accordance with current agreements; - c) making payment on agreed dates; and - d) agreeing the method of payment.

-- d) security and confidentiality of payroll information; - e) checks to be applied to completed payroll before and after payment; - f) authority to release payroll data under the provisions of the Data Protection Act / General Data Protection Regulation; - g) methods of payment available to various categories of employee; - h) procedures for payment by cheque, bank credit, or cash to employees; - i) procedures for the recall of cheques and bank credits; - i) pay advances and their recovery; - k) maintenance of regular and independent reconciliation of pay control accounts; - I) separation of duties of preparing records and handling cash; and - m) a system to ensure the recovery from leavers of sums of money and property due by them to the Foundation Trust. - 8.4.3 Appropriately nominated managers have delegated responsibility for: - processing a signed copy of the contract/appointment form and such other documentation as may be required immediately upon an employee commencing duty; - b) submitting time records, and other notifications in accordance with agreed timetables; - c) completing time records and other notifications in accordance with the Director of People instructions and in the form prescribed by the Director of People; - d) submitting termination forms in the prescribed form immediately upon knowing the effective date of an employee's resignation, termination or retirement.
-Where an employee fails to report for duty in circumstances that suggest they have left without notice, the Director of People must be informed immediately.
-In circumstances where fraud might be expected this must be reported to the Chief Financial Officer. - 8.4.4 Regardless of the arrangements for providing the payroll service, the Director of People in conjunction with the Chief Financial Officer shall ensure that the chosen method is supported by appropriate (contracted) terms and conditions, adequate internal controls and audit review procedures and that suitable arrangements are made for the collection of payroll deductions and payment of these to appropriate bodies.
+- 8.4.2 The Chief Financial Officer will issue instructions regarding: - a) verification and documentation of data; - b) the timetable for receipt and preparation of payroll data and the payment of employees and allowances; - c) maintenance of subsidiary records for superannuation, income tax, social security and other authorised deductions from pay; - d) security and confidentiality of payroll information; - e) checks to be applied to completed payroll before and after payment; - f) authority to release payroll data under the provisions of the Data Protection Act General Data Protection Regulation; - g) methods of payment available to various categories of employee; - h) procedures for payment by cheque, bank credit, or cash to employees; - i) procedures for the recall of cheques and bank credits; - j) pay advances and their recovery; - k) maintenance of regular and independent reconciliation of pay control accounts; - separation of duties of preparing records and handling cash; and - m) a system to ensure the recovery from leavers of sums of money and property due by them to the Foundation Trust. - 8.4.3 Appropriately nominated managers have delegated responsibility for: - a) processing a signed copy of the contract/appointment form and such other documentation as may be required immediately upon an employee commencing duty; - submitting time records, and other notifications in accordance with agreed timetables; - c) completing time records and other notifications in accordance with the Director of Human Resources and Organisational Development instructions and in the form prescribed by the Director of Human Resources and Organisational Development; - d) submitting termination forms in the prescribed form immediately upon knowing the effective date of an employee's resignation, termination or retirement.
+Where an employee fails to report for duty in circumstances that suggest they have left without notice, the Director of Human Resources and Organisational Development must be informed immediately.
+In circumstances where fraud might be expected this must be reported to the Chief Financial Officer. - 8.4.4 Regardless of the arrangements for providing the payroll service, the Director of Human Resources and Organisational Development in conjunction with the Chief Financial Officer shall ensure that the chosen method is supported by appropriate (contracted) terms and conditions, adequate internal controls and audit review procedures and that suitable arrangements are made for the collection of payroll deductions and payment of these to appropriate bodies.